GrammaTech/gtirb/CONTRIBUTING.md

 components of the GT-IRB API, along with examples and other usage information.

-- Documentation is stored in the `/doc` folder.
-- Graphs located in the `/doc/dot` folder.
-- HTML API documentation (Doxygen) is located in the `/doc/html` folder.

 ### Building Documentation

 You will need `cmake` and `Doxygen`.

 1. Create and change to a temporary build directory.
+We will refer to this directory as `build`.

    ```bash
    > mkdir build